binodnp/vyper-erc20/readme.md

 Detailed ERC20 token with Ownable and Pausable feature.
 Open Zeppelin tests ported: PausableToken.test.js

+**token_timelock.v.py**

+TokenTimelock is a token holder contract that will allow a beneficiary to extract the tokens after a given release time.

 **lockable_token.v.py**

 ERC20 token with Ownable, Burnable, Mintable, and Transfer Lock features.